top of page

 Yes, the extra park hours perk has changed since the pandemic, much like with the ADRs and Fastpass.

 Early Theme Park Entry perk now offers guests staying onsite an extra 30 minutes of access to all four of the theme parks.
-While this might not seem like much, I do love that it’s at all four of the parks at the same time.
-It gives you time to get through security and scanned, and then you can head off towards your chosen attraction.
-In the past, you would get two hours at one specific park but because this is at all four parks it spreads everyone around a bit more.
-Guests at all Disney properties and some offsite properties are entitled to this perk.
+While this might not seem like much, we do love that it’s at all four of the parks at the same time.
+It gives you time to get through security and be scanned, and then you can head off towards your chosen attraction.
+In the past, you would get two hours at one specific park, but because this is at all four parks, it spreads everyone around a bit more.
+Guests at all Disney properties and some off-site properties are entitled to this perk.
 However, there is another extra park time perk, this one that is exclusively for guests staying at a Deluxe Resort or a Deluxe Villas Resort.
 The Extended Evening Hours perk gives guests staying at these resorts an extra two hours at either Magic Kingdom or Epcot.
-At the moment it appears the extended evening hours for Epcot are a Monday night and extended evening hours for Magic Kingdom are a Wednesday night.
-The parks are significantly quieter on these evenings so it’s a great perk when staying at a Deluxe.
+At the moment, it appears the extended evening hours for Epcot are a Monday nights and the extended evening hours for Magic Kingdom are a Wednesday nights.
+The parks are significantly quieter on these evenings, so it’s a great perk when staying at a Deluxe.

 Themed Resorts Add to the Disney Experience